Kuanhao-Chao/LiftOn/docs/source/content/installation.rst

 Install through conda
 -------------------------------

-Installing LiftOn through conda is the easiest way to go:
+Installing LiftOn through bioconda.
+It will also automatically install all the dependencies required by LiftOn.

 .. code-block:: bash